ministryofjustice/cloud-operations-slack-bot/README.md

 Upon being called to select a random team member the slack bot should then reply to the channel, tagging the user when doing so.

-## Future features :sparkles:
+## Features :sparkles:

-- ✔️ Register yourself
-- ✔️ Register another party
+- ✔️ Register a user, associate the channel ID request in the database
 - ✔️ Convert User Slack IDs to Usernames in messages
 - ✔️ Convert Channel Slack IDs to Channel Name in messages
 - :construction: Confirm User online prior to selection from list
 - :construction: Create separate lists per channel
 - :construction: Add a _plan my week_ feature.
 This feature would automatically generate a table of events and randomly select a user to host each event.
+- :construction: Add a 'deregister' feature :wave:
+- :construction: Heroku sleepiness

+### Error Handling:
+- ✔️ "Select from a channel with no users"
+- :construction: "@CloudOpsBot help" add help output
+- :construction: fuzzy user commands i.e. 'select' = 'choose'